100 Notable alumni of

 -

-Timothy Donald Cook is an American business executive who is the current chief executive officer of Apple Inc. Cook had previously been the company's chief operating officer under its co-founder Steve Jobs.
+Timothy Donald Cook is an American business executive who has been the CEO of Apple since 2011.
+Cook had previously been the company's COO under its co-founder Steve Jobs.
 Cook joined Apple in March 1998 as a senior vice president for worldwide operations, and then as vice president for worldwide sales and operations.
-He was appointed chief executive on August 24, 2011, after Jobs who had cancer, resigned and died later that year.
+He was appointed chief executive of Apple on August 24, 2011, after Jobs resigned.

 -